Contributor: Suzanne Riordan. Lesson ID: 13152

 At one point along its banks in Montana, the beautiful rolling hills and long, swaying grass make a beautiful site for a national park.

-It's a very special national park with one feature that no other historical park has.
+It's an extraordinary national park with one feature that no other historical park has.

 Look at the image below.
 Notice all the markers in the grass.